• English

 Since I live in Barcelona, low fares are available with many airlines.

 This time I checked the whole program online to choose my dates carefully!
-Some shows are free of charge, some others need to be booked and paid in advance.
+Some shows are free of charge, some others need to be booked and paid for in advance.

 • Las Palmas in the north, where the carnival was taking place